dvornikita/SUR/README.md

 1. Clone or download this repository.
 2. Configure Meta-Dataset:
     * Follow the the "User instructions" in the Meta-Dataset repository (https://github.com/google-research/meta-dataset) for "Installation" and "Downloading and converting datasets".
 Brace yourself, the full process would take around a day.
     * If you want to test out-of-domain behavior on additional datasets, namely, MNIST, CIFAR10, CIFAR100, follow the installation instructions in the [CNAPs repository](https://github.com/cambridge-mlg/cnaps) to get these datasets.
+This step is takes little time and we recommended to do it.

 ## Usage
 Here is how to initialize, train and test our method: